Skip to main content

 Emotional Value vs Practical Use

 The most memorable gifts balance emotional value with practical usefulness.
 A purely sentimental gift may be cherished but rarely used.
 A purely practical gift may be used but forgotten.
-The best gifts are both used and emotionally appreciated—something the recipient sees and thinks you get me.
+The best gifts are both used and emotionally appreciated.

 A Step-by-Step Guide to Finding the Best Gift